 Cronartium ribicola was introduced to the west coast in 1910.
 Its impacts include top-kill, branch flagging, and tree mortality.
 While much of the mortality associated with this disease occurred earlier in the century, its impacts are still great in wild populations of five-needled pines throughout their range.
 Locally, this disease, in combination with mountain pine beetle, still kills many host trees.
 Of particular concern are the effects of blister rust in whitebark pine at high elevations in the Cascades and in the Blue and Wallowa Mountains and in sugar pine in southwest Oregon where survey and impact data are not available.

 An attempt was made to aerially identify areas symptomatic of blister rust beginning in 1994.
-Although blister rust is known to occur extensively throughout the range of susceptible host type, observers mapped only 2924 acres in 1997.
+Although blister rust is known to occur extensively throughout the range of susceptible host type, observers mapped only 3,139 acres in 1999.
 Blister rust symptoms are difficult to distinguish from the more easily observed effects of mountain pine beetle.
 With the exception of blister rust in whitebark pine (which grows at higher elevations and in more open conditions), blister rust is very difficult to detect from the air.
-The bulk of the reported 664 acres mapped in 1998 fell within the Yakama Indian Reservation and the Wenatchee National Forest.
+The bulk of the reported 3,139 acres mapped in 1999 fell within the Yakama Indian Reservation, the Wenatchee National Forest and on state and Forest Service lands within the Okanogan Reporting Area.
 An on-going study of whitebark pine stands in eastern Washington has found that 81 percent of the trees are alive, most mortality is more than 10 years old, and in trees greater than nine inches DBH.
 Thirty-four percent of the mortality is attributed to blister rust.
-Some Forests are pruning plantations to reduce the incidence of lethal blister rust infections.
+The Colville National Forest is pruning western white pine plantations to reduce the incidence of lethal blister rust infections.
 Ground surveys indicate that blister rust is common in whitebark pine communities in the Seven Devils (Idaho), Elkhorn, and Wallowa Mountains, but scarce in the Strawberry Mountains, and all of northeastern Oregon.

 Cranberry Girdler, Chrysoteuchia